pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 It created, in the same deterministic way the other accounts, and suddenly,
 I saw all the other tokens.
-So the private key just determines the first account, and the other accounts are created in a deterministic way as much as possible.
+So **the private key just determines the first account**, and **the other accounts are created in a deterministic way** as much as possible.

-But they all have another address.
+But they all have another address?

 No.
-I was just gonna say you have one master private key, and from there it derives an entire tree of child private and then each account is a child private key that has its own public key, and then that public key is hashed with the address.
+I was just gonna say **you have one master private key**, and from there it derives an entire tree of child private and then **each account is a child private key that has its own public key**, and then that public key is hashed with the address.
 So you have one master private key, which is different from each individual private key